magogate/SQL-2019-Active-Active-Cluster/README.md

     7. IP Address of SQL Instance will appear automatically
     8. SQL Server & Agent Services and corresponding Service Accounts will appear; specify password.
 Select check box for volume maintenance task
     9. Install

+5. Validation of SQL Server failover cluster
+    1. Validate the ownership of LUNs / Disks - its not mandatory
+    2. Check blog - https://www.brentozar.com/archive/2012/02/introduction-sql-server-clusters/ to understand the problem
+    3. Create a Dummy database and create a table in that.
+Run a sql query to validate the data
+    4. Turn off one node
+    5. You should still be able to connect to SQL Server from 2nd node and execute same query